Chapter 6 Hopelessness Reigns 120724

 It soon became apparent that there was no standard operating procedure (SOP) for dealing with a situation like this.
 So, Denton was left to address the problem in whatever way he thought best.
 Coming up with solid tactical ideas on the spot was not his strong suit.
 He was in good company because it seems his superiors didn’t have a clue either.

 Things became muddled in a hurry.
-I and a few other individuals from different squads were the "lucky" winners chosen to "come on down" and play the game of "Muddle Mania".
+I and a few other individuals from different squads were the lucky winners chosen to come on down and play the game of Muddle Mania.
 As I have already mentioned, Lt.
 Col. Denton was a very brave person when it came to standing his ground in extremely life-threatening situations.
 He had already proven that in Korea.
 But he had also proven something else at those bunkers in January.
 He had proven that he had absolutely no aptitude for the job.
 Whether one is at the helm of a fortune five hundred company, a mom-and-pop operation, or a combat battalion, that person must possess an aptitude for the job.

 After assembling together with the rest of my platoon, Sergeant Rook walked up to me with a stony look on his face.
 He was returning from a huddle with our platoon leader, whoever that was.
 Rook now singled me out for the second time in one day.
 The first time turned out to be a good call.
 This time it seemed he had a much more clandestine reason for choosing me and me only.
 I will never know what that reason was, but it wasn’t good.
 I do know one thing.
 Rook did not pick me because he thought I was the best man for the job.
 He picked me because there was some kind of deep-rooted hatred in his heart for people like me.

 Unable to look me in the eyes, Rook uttered the last words that he would ever say to me.
 “Wade report to the commander of those tanks over there”, he pointed.
 As I remember the tanks were setting pretty much in the same place where they had been setting when the shooting started.
 The rest of my fellow squad members disappeared with the battalion.
 Now, I found myself standing in the midst of a little group of no more than 20 11B10 riflemen like me who were total strangers to me as well as each other.
 They had also been singled out.
 We were told by a buck sergeant, whom we had never seen before, to line up in a single line about a 100 meters wide and wait until the tanks ran over and mashed down the jungle growth, in an area about the size of a football field.
 So, that is exactly what we did.
 It was an easy job for the tank and APC crews because they were heavy enough to smash down the small trees and bamboo groves which consisted of nothing larger than 3- or 4-inch stuff.
-It was also a relatively safe job for them because they had those deadly 50 cal.
-Machine guns at the ready.
+It was also a relatively safe job for them because they had those deadly 50 caliber machine guns at the ready.
 However, what they had planned for us afterward was anything but safe.

 After the foliage had been flattened, we were told to spread out in a single line perhaps 60 or 70 meters long.
 The armor would then follow behind us.
 As we started to slowly move forward, I had plenty of time to think.
 This was the second time under Denton that I had been separated from my squad while on an operation.
 The first time was while pulling road guard duty, which I have already mentioned.
 No combat soldier likes to be singled out to work with complete strangers.
 This is a given.
 I was beginning to trust the members of my squad in the field to respond in predictable ways.
-I cannot stress how important that trust is.
+I cannot stress how important predictability was to a grunt.
 I never got to know any of them personally, but I did know them well enough to know what I could expect from them.
 I had never been a part of any organized group of any kind.
 I was the consummate loner.
 My combat squad was really my only experience working with others on a real job.
 I had other jobs, but for the most part I worked alone in those jobs.
 Basic training was temporary.
 It wasn’t designed to make anyone feel a part of anything.
 Against all reason, my squad had become important to me since I was not going to be allowed to go home.
 Now, I was being thrust into a very dangerous situation with complete strangers.
 I felt like I was the only guy in the entire country who was going to war with the enemy.
 Any good feelings that I was starting to develop were gone in an instant.
 As I stood there listening to diesel engines and the crunching of jungle foliage under the tracks of these armored vehicles, a dark hopeless feeling began to flood over me.
 I had no idea what the guy on my left or right was going to do.
 If we ran into trouble, he had no idea what I would do.
 Would he hesitate too long pulling the trigger?
 Would he become trigger happy and shoot me if a Cong got between me and him?
 These were the kinds of questions running through my head.

 Nevertheless, it was time to put one foot in front of the other and start concentrating on my surroundings.
 Moving forward online line wasn’t easy.
 We had to climb over and under a tangled mess of bamboo as well as other small trees and bushes which had been squashed by the big tanks and APCs.
 As we moved forward, I heard a burst of gunfire coming from the right end of the line.
-I knew better than to turn my head to take a closer look and risk the danger of not seeing, what might pop up in front of me.
+I knew better than to turn my head to take a closer look and risk the danger of not seeing what might pop up in front of me.
 So, I just concentrated on scanning an area from the man on my left to the man on my right and about ten yards out.
 I could hear one of the armored vehicles to my rear take off in the direction of the gunfire.
 I used my peripheral vision to stay lined up with guys on my right and left.
 We slowly moved forward.
 I had gone maybe fifty yards when it happened.
 A dark human form popped out of a patch of flat ground about ten yards in front of the guy to my left.
 It was a Cong.
 He slung two grenades upward into the air.
 They landed between that guy and me.
 While the grenades were still in the air and half of the Cong’s body was still exposed, the guy to my left instinctively let loose with a three-round burst from his M-16.
 I barely had time to dive face down on my belly to minimize the effects of the grenade blasts.
 As I was falling forward, I saw one of the bullets from the M-16 strike the Cong in the face.
 I saw a little piece of something flying from the back of his head.
 He fell backward into the hole.
 In those days we weren’t taught to continually shoulder our weapons while investigating a threat.
 This soldier had shot from the hip.
 I am sure that it was purely coincidence that he hit the Cong with a bullet to the head.

 Shortly after this incident happened, our single line advance suddenly halted, although I heard no orders from anyone to do so, I followed along and stood as still as a rock..
 The grunts from both ends of the line started walking toward the tank, which had now come to a standstill about ten yards to my right.
 Several APCs then positioned themselves around the tank and we were given orders to get aboard.
 After everyone was aboard and sitting on top of the APCs, away we went.
 We traveled down a dirt road.
 No one said a word while we were being transported to our destination.
 From the leader of this little band of misfits, to the lowest ranking soldier, the feeling was the same.
 It was an anticlimactic moment with the general feeling being that we had accomplished nothing.
 The blank matter-of-fact stares on our faces, as our bodies rocked back and forth on the APCs, said it all.